 Most Single and Joint Honours subject areas offer you the opportunity to study a dissertation or equivalent project in your final year of study.
 Normally Joint Honours students cannot take dissertations or equivalents in both subjects.
-Likewise, Minor students cannot undertake a dissertation in their Minor subject, though they may be able to choose a dissertation topic that allows them to explore links between their two subjects.
+Likewise, Minor students won't be able to undertake a dissertation in their Minor subject, though they may be able to choose a dissertation topic that allows them to explore links between their two subjects.